How much is a Solar Lease?

 Capital Lease

-Capital leases are generally intended for commercial or business.
+Capital leases are typically used for commercial or business use.
 Each month, you pay the financing institution.
-In the end, you will be able to buy the solar panels.
-The typical solar lease runs between 5 and 15 years however, you are able to extend it for up to 20 years.
-Anyone who has the option of a solar lease might be eligible for tax credits or cash rebates.
+In the end, you will be able to purchase solar panels.
+The standard solar lease term is between 5 and 15 years, however, you are able to extend it for up at 20 years.
+People who are on an agreement with a solar company may be eligible for tax credits and cash rebates.

 Example